 Tonia Edwards and Bill Main are lawbreakers.
 Nearly every day, they teach a group of people how to ride Segways, and then take them around Washington, D.C., to talk about local sights and attractions.
 Their business is located near the National Archives, so one of the things they tell their costumers is where the Bill of Rights is located.
-For this, the city government could throw Tonia and Bill in prison for three months.
-In Washington, D.C., it is illegal for anyone to give a tour of the city for compensation without first obtaining a special license—quite literally, a license to describe.
+For this, the city government threatened throw Tonia and Bill in prison for three months.
+Not because the government objected to the Segways or to the business model, but because in Washington, D.C., it was illegal for anyone to give a tour of the city for compensation without first takings a test and obtaining a special license—quite literally, a license to describe.

 Tonia Edwards and Bill Main are the owners and operators of Segs in the City.
 The entrepreneurial pair got their start in 2003 with an internet café and bicycle-rental shop in Annapolis, Md.
 The pair soon expanded their rental business to scooters and then, eventually, to Segways, the two-wheeled, self-balancing personal transportation vehicle.
 By the…

 Arlington, Va.—In a resounding victory for free speech, today the U.S. Court of Appeals for the District of Columbia Circuit struck down Washington, D.C.’s tour-guide licensing scheme.
 Tour guides faced fines and 90 days in jail unless they passed a city-mandated history test.
 Local tour guides Tonia Edwards and Bill Main first challenged the law…